 In normal operation, a GPS receiver, such as that built in to the terminal, needs to be able to receive signals from at least four satellites so that it can then calculate a latitude, a longitude and an altitude - this position fix is referred to as a 3-dimensional or 3-D fix.
-If only three GPS satellites can be seen by the GPS receiver, then the last available altitude measurement is assumed, and the GPS receiver calculates a position fix is referred to as a 2-dimensional or 2-D fix and is quicker and easier to obtain than a 3-D fix but may be less accurate.
+If only three GPS satellites can be seen by the GPS receiver, then the last available altitude measurement is assumed, and the GPS receiver calculates a position fix based on latitude and longitude only.
+This simpler position fix is referred to as a 2-dimensional or 2-D fix and is quicker and easier to obtain than a 3-D fix but may be less accurate.